How to Reduce Stomach Bloating Symptoms

 Is bloating a medical emergency?

-How can I naturally reduce bloating?
+How can I naturally reduce stomach bloating?

 What function does hydration play in bloating reduction?